codexgigassys/daas/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Foobar.
+You should have received a copy of the GNU General Public License along with DaaS.
 If not, see https://www.gnu.org/licenses/gpl-3.0.en.html.

 For the files and folders in the "/utils/just_decompile" folder, see the licence present on that folder.
 There are also links to the source code if you are interested.